nclient/NClient/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/nclient/NClient/Test:%20Full)
 ![GitHub](https://img.shields.io/github/license/nclient/NClient)

-NClient is an automatic type-safe .NET HTTP client that allows you to call web API methods using annotated interfaces.
+NClient is an automatic type-safe .NET HTTP client that can call web API methods using annotated interfaces.
-The main difference between NClient and its analogues is that NClient allows you to annotate ASP.NET controllers via interfaces and then use these interfaces to create clients.
+The main difference between NClient and its analogues is that NClient lets you to annotate ASP.NET controllers via interfaces and then use these interfaces to create clients.
-Annotated interfaces allow you to get rid of unwanted dependencies on a client side and to reuse an API description in clients without boilerplate code.
+This allows you to get rid of unwanted dependencies on a client side and to reuse an API description in clients without boilerplate code.

 #### Advantages of NClient:
-- **All types of applications:** can be used on backend (ASP.NET), frontend (Blazor) and desktop (MAUI).
+- **All types of applications:** library can be used on backend (ASP.NET), frontend (Blazor) and desktop (MAUI).
 - **Integration with ASP.NET:** clients are available for all controllers out of the box.
-- **Various protocols:** currently only REST is provided as a ready-made implementation (plans to add GraphQL and RPC), but you can implement your own as provider.
 - **Asynchronous requests:** asynchronous and synchronous requests are supported.
 - **Response validation:** preset or custom validation of responses can be set.
-- **Resilience:** it is possible to provide resilience with different strategies.
+- **Resilience:** resilience is provided by different strategies.
 There is Polly support.
-- **Serialization to choose from:** use any serialization implementation including: `Newtonsoft.Json`, `System.Text.Json`, `System.Xml.Serialization` or your own.
+- **Serialization to choose from:** various sterilizers can be used: Newtonsoft JSON, system JSON, system Xml, your own.
-- **Auto mapping of responses:** you can hide the details of the client's implementation and get models (native or custom) instead of HTTP responses or DTO.
+- **Auto mapping of responses:** native or your own models can be returned from the client instead of responses or DTO.
-- **Easy error analysis:** there is support for any loggers implementing the `ILogger` interface.
-All thrown exceptions contain enough information to analyze errors.
+- **Easy error analysis:** your logger can be used in clients and of course exceptions have all the required information to investigate.
-- **Extension using handlers:** add your own handlers to different steps of the request execution.
+- **Extension using handlers:** your custom logic can be added to the client parts using handlers.
-- **Extension using providers:** there is a set of optional providers that extend the client, for example, sending requests via RestSharp or mapping responses to LanguageExt monads.
-By the way, you can create your own.
+- **Extension using providers:** the client functionality can be extended with the help of native or your own providers.
 - **Maximum flexibility:** any step of the request execution pipeline can be replaced with your own.
+- WIP: **Various protocols:** REST protocol is provided as a ready-made implementation (plans to add GraphQL and RPC).

 Do you like it?
 Give us a star! ⭐